-Gender, Sexual Orientation, and Sexual Health [9.1.GS]
+Sexual Health [12.1.SH]

 Demonstrate the ability to apply an effective decision-making process in situations related to sexual activity and sexual health.
+[HE]

 Discuss reasons for why it is wrong to trick, threaten, or coerce another person into sexual activity.
+[HE]

 Analyze factors that contribute to behaviors that increase the risk of pregnancy, HIV, and other STIs.
+[HE]

 Explain the importance of STI (including HIV) testing and counseling if sexually active on short- and long-term health, identify where to get tested, and why it is important to proactively discuss STI status with a sexual partner.
+[HE]

 Evaluate readiness, options, and their respective consequences regarding sexual activity in consensual relationships including abstinence, postponing sexual intercourse, engaging in safe sex practices (e.g., using condoms and other barriers, using birth control).
+[HE]

-Healthy Relationships [9.1.HR]
+Healthy Relationships [12.1.HR]

-Analyze the role of individual versus shared responsibility in building and maintaining healthy relationships.Describe the cycle of violence in relationships and discuss strategies for getting help and leaving an unhealthy, violent, or exploitative relationship.

-Discuss different forms of abuse in relationships including emotional abuse, sexual abuse, domestic violence and dating violence, sex trafficking and exploitation, and available supports and resources for getting help if in an abusive or exploitative relationship.
+Examine, compare, and contrast aspects of various personal relationships, including characteristics of healthy and unhealthy family, peer, romantic (dating), and/or sexual relationships.
+[HPE; SE]

 Analyze the benefits and risks of various ways people express feelings within relationships (e.g., words, acts of kindness, hugging, holding hands, kissing, sexual behaviors, jealousy, manipulation) and describe the characteristics of effective expression of feelings and emotions within a health-promoting relationship.
+[HE; SE]

+Analyze the role of individual versus shared responsibility in building and maintaining healthy relationships.
+[HPE; SE]

+Describe the cycle of violence in relationships and discuss strategies for getting help and leaving an unhealthy, violent, or exploitative relationship.
+[HPE; SE]

+Discuss different forms of abuse in relationships including emotional abuse, sexual abuse, domestic violence, dating violence, gender-based violence, sex trafficking and exploitation, and available supports and resources for getting help if in an abusive or exploitative relationship.
+[HPE; SE]

 Explain age of consent laws and why it is an individual’s responsibility to obtain consent, verify that all sexual contact is consensual, recognize that consent must be asked for and verbally given, that it cannot be given if under the influence, and that it can be taken away at any point (i.e., someone can say yes and change their mind, or say yes to certain things but not others).

-Examine, compare, and contrast aspects of various personal relationships, including healthy family, peer, romantic (dating), and/or sexual relationships.
+[HE]

 Evaluate effective strategies for dealing with difficult relationships with family members, peers, and partners and demonstrate the ability to use these strategies to make health-promoting decisions regarding difficult relationships.
+[HPE; SE]

 Examine the complexity of, and discuss considerations related to, the decision to leave an unhealthy relationship, developing a safety plan to recognize and get out of any future unsafe or unhealthy relationships, and determine situations when adult and/or professional support is needed.
+[HPE; SE]

 Demonstrate the ability to apply a thoughtful decision-making process to maintain or enhance relationship health including the decision to leave or seek help in an unhealthy relationship.
+[HPE; SE]

-Physical Activity and Fitness [9.1.PF]
+Physical Activity and Fitness [12.1.PF]

+Identify snacks and food choices that help and hinder performance, recovery, and enjoyment during physical activity.
+[PE]

 Choose an appropriate level of challenge to experience success through participation in a self-selected physical activity.
+[PE]

+Evaluate opportunities and barriers for physical activity in a variety of contexts.[PE]

-Modify group activities or behaviors to accommodate for individuals with lesser or greater skills or special needs.
+Modify group activities or behaviors to accommodate for individuals with lesser or greater skills or specific needs.
+[PE; SE]

 Solve problems and think critically in physical activity settings, both as an individual and in groups.
+[PE; SE]

+Demonstrate the ability to work cooperatively to problem solve/make decisions on how to proceed in physically challenging situations.
+[PE; SE]

-Substance Use and Misuse [9.1.SU]
+Substance Use and Misuse [12.1.SU]